Pay for car insurance in Bitcoin: Here’s how

 4 steps to pay for car insurance in Bitcoin

-If your insurance company does accept Bitcoin, you can make payments through a crypto bill pay service.
+If your insurance company does accept Bitcoin, make payments through a crypto bill pay service.

 - Find a bill pay service.
 Services like Coinsfer exchange your Bitcoin for US dollars and then pay your bill for you.
 They can pay one-time or recurring bills.